we-make-software/tech/README.md

 Many developers don’t think like this but it’s a big problem and can make software slower.
 The minus side of this is we make a lot of pointers to different functions and a lot of functions, but the good side is we save a lot of CPU cycles.
 What we need to respect is the CPU not the code.

+Today developers make a function and call it directly.
+This is a big problem because there is no step.
+For low-level developers like me, I see it as wrong coding.
+Maybe it can be right, I can’t make the choice for you.
+In my world, I see step functions, helper functions, and next step functions.

+What I see from this text I just made is that a helper function is basically a helper to a step function.
+If this step function fails, then don’t go to the next step or go to another step.
+It needs to point to the right step and skip some steps.
+Not everything needs to be done.
+Important steps need to be done, like expiry time.
+If we say expiry time 10 seconds but we already add a buffer of 2 seconds, now it is 11 seconds at the moment.
+Why call the function that updates the time for that 10 second expiry?

+It is like a step can say what the next step is.
+In Linux, I don’t see any kind of structure that does that, but we can make it.
+I have tested this way and I will say this is the most effective way to handle tasks.
+It also needs to allow running multiple steps on the go.
+It sounds like a really messed up world, but if we just make a wrapper or handler that does this, then everything later will be easier.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.